-Laboratory and other tests and their results are not consistently encoded with appropriate standard codes, limiting the ability to exchange actionable results between HIT systems, also known as "semantic interoperability".
-In this report, "tests" refer to the test performed (e.g., hemoglobin A1c test, systolic blood pressure, bacteria identified in blood by culture), whereas "results" refer to the value of those tests (e.g., 7.4%, 140 mm Hg, Neisseria meningitis [SNOMED CT code 17872004]).
+Laboratory and other tests and their results are not consistently encoded with appropriate standard codes, limiting the ability to exchange actionable results between HIT systems, also known as "semantic interoperability."
+In this report, "tests" (Observation Identifiers) refer to the test performed (e.g., hemoglobin A1c test [LOINC code 4548-4], systolic blood pressure, bacteria identified in blood by culture), whereas "results" or "values" (Observation Values) refer to the value of those tests (e.g., 7.4%, 140 mm Hg, Neisseria meningitidis [SNOMED CT code 17872004]).